AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 +++Can I configure notifications to learners?
 How?

-When you assign courses to learners, they get notified through the Learning Manager application.
+When you assign courses to learners, they get notified through the Captivate Prime application.

 Administrator of your organization configures the notifications.

 +++

-+++Can I see learners' activities for a specific period?
++++Can I see learners’ activities for a specific period?
 How?

 Yes.
-You can view the learners' status with their courses within a specific period by creating reports based on learners' course completion status within a given date range.
+You can view the learners’ status with their courses within a specific period by creating reports based on learners’ course completion status within a given date range.

 You can click drop-down icon to modify the date range, save, and view the reports.

 +++

-+++Can I see my team members' current skill levels?
++++Can I see my team members’ current skill levels?

-You can create reports for your team members to view the list of skills assigned and achieved by each one of them.
-ClickReports on the left pane and click Sample Reports tab to view a Skills vs Managers sample report.
+You can create reports for your team members&nbsp;to view the list of skills assigned and achieved by each one of them.
+ClickReports&nbsp;on the left pane and click&nbsp;Sample Reports&nbsp;tab to view a Skills vs Managers sample report.

-For more information, refer to  [Reports](feature-summary/reports.md) feature in the Learning Manager Help.
+For more information, refer to&nbsp; [Reports](feature-summary/reports.md)&nbsp;feature in the Captivate Prime Help.

 +++